redtexts/texts/pannekoek_1936_communism_and_religion.md

 the practical struggle.
-In making use of the name Materialism as the doctrine of reality -- the doctrine which investigates, with a view to understanding, only reality, the real forces of the world -- we at the same time deney [sic] that atheism has any right whatever to bear this name.
+In making use of the name Materialism as the doctrine of reality -- the doctrine which investigates, with a view to understanding, only reality, the real forces of the world -- we at the same time deny that atheism has any right whatever to bear this name.
 As a descendant of bourgeois materialism, atheism sees, to be sure, the reality of nature, but not the reality of society, hence only that of the less significant half of the universe.
 Its value is that of